- 1 11 Different Types of Cheesecake

 The slight difference between the two is the ratio of ingredients.
 A traditional baked cheesecake will typically use less cream cheese, making it less dense than a New York cheesecake.

-Check out this recipe from Sally’s Baking Addiction.
+Recommended recipe: Check out this recipe from Sally’s Baking Addiction if you are looking to make a scrummy traditional cheesecake.

 No Bake Cheesecake

-A no-bake cheesecake is definitely one of the easiest to make.
-It literally takes a mere 10 minutes to prepare and 4 hours of chilling in the fridge.
+A no-bake cheesecake is undoubtedly one of the easiest kinds of cheesecake to make.
+It literally takes ten minutes to prepare and 4 hours of chilling in the fridge.

 Since a no-bake cheese doesn’t have eggs to bind it all together, like a baked cheesecake has, there are a few things you should look out for to make sure that your cheesecake will hold its shape.